yilinwei/ensime.github.io/editors/atom/installation.md

 - [browser-plus] to display ScalaDoc.
 - [linter] for display of errors and warnings.

-This can be turned of via a setting if you for personal preference would like to uninstall or disable any of these packages.
+This can be turned off via a setting if you for personal preference would like to uninstall or disable any of these packages.

 ### These are recommended: